 c.
 All gift agreements with donors seeking naming opportunities must be reviewed by the chair of the committee and the university’s General Counsel before the agreements can be executed.

 d.
-The actual naming of a building, property, or major academic unit is subject to final review by the committee and approval by the President.
+The actual naming of a Building, Major Academic Unit or Major Public Place is subject to final review by the committee and approval by the President.

 5.4.
 Approval By and Authority of the President

 5.4.1.
-The President has authority to name, rename, or remove the name from university buildings and property.
-A name may not be bestowed on a university building or property without the written approval of the President.
+The President has authority to name, rename, or remove the name from a Building or Major Public Place.
+A name may not be bestowed on a university Building or Major Public Place without the written approval of the President.

 a.
 The Board officers may refer the President to consult with members of the Executive and Audit Committee of the Board for further discussion.

 5.5.1.
-From time to time, the name of a university building, property, or major academic unit may be changed.
+From time to time, the name of a university Building, Major Academic Unit or Major Public Place may be changed.
 Name changes or renamings may occur if the university deems that the use or purpose of the building or property has changed; if in the consideration of the President, significant private gifts to support the university offer an opportunity for appropriate recognition of donors; or if the university determines that confusion exists between names of buildings, streets, structures, building areas, landmarks, or other property within the university.

 5.6.
 Removal of a Name

 5.6.1.
-The university reserves the right to remove any naming of a building, property, or major academic unit should the President determine that the continued use of this name compromises the public’s trust or image of the university, is inconsistent with the mission and values of the university, and the values of the university community, or if the donor does not perform obligations specified in the gift agreement.
+The university reserves the right to remove any naming of a Building, Major Academic Unit or Major Public Place should the President determine that the continued use of this name compromises the public’s trust or image of the university, is inconsistent with the mission and values of the university, and the values of the university community, or if the donor does not perform obligations specified in the gift agreement.

 5.7.2.
 For university property named under this exception, commitments or obligations for particular names cannot be made until the chair of the committee has approved the name.